jojozhuang/jojozhuang.github.io/_posts/2016-03-31-data-structure-queue.md

         tail = null;
     }

-    // Add value to the tail of the list public void enqueue(int value) {
+    // Add item to the tail of the list public void enqueue(int value) {
         if (tail == null) {
             tail = new ListNode(value);